 Her statement, however, was spoken out of ignorance.
 She didn’t realize that her problems were not from God.
 No!
 They were, in fact, a result of her and her family not trusting Him, taking matters into their own hands.

 Orpah decided to take her mother-in-law’s advice, returning to her homeland and to her gods.
 She, like Ruth, could have stayed and been grafted into the “Jewish tree,”…..but she chose not to.
 She made a conscious decision to turn her back and walk away.
 This is a picture of those who are unsaved.
 They will suffer eternal punishment, having made a conscious choice to turn their backs on their only hope: The God Who saves.

 Not Ruth.
 She was determined to stick with Naomi.
-Look at the beautiful words she spoke to her, which are so full of love and loyalty, they are often used in wedding ceremonies.
+Look at the beautiful words she spoke to her.
+They are so full of love and loyalty, they are often used in wedding ceremonies: